 Wawira Njiru receiving the award from Usher at Mandela 100

 The organization also grew so fast because it’s addressing an urgent problem in Kenya.
-An estimated 29% of children in rural areas and 20% in urban areas face chronic malnutrition, which often causes stunting, or lifelong physical and mental deficiencies.
-More than 23 million Kenyan children go to school every day without anything to eat and more than half of the country faces food insecurity.
+An estimated 29% of children in rural areas and 20% in urban areas are stunted.
+Millions of Kenyan children go to school every day without anything to eat as many families experience food insecurity.

 Hunger constrains a student’s ability to learn, retain knowledge, and participate in the classroom.
-Food for Education provides nutritious and affordable meals at about a dozen schools throughout the country, helping children reach their full potential as students in the process.
+Food for Education provides nutritious and affordable meals to schools throughout the country, helping children reach their full potential as students in the process.

 Njiru ultimately hopes to provide meals to all schoolchildren in Kenya and wants to bring Food for Education to other countries.

-She recently spoke with Global Citizen to share four things she learned since she won the Cisco Youth Leadership Award almost a year ago.
+She spoke with Global Citizen to share four things she learned since she won the Cisco Youth Leadership Award in 2018.